AhmedAbdallah69/Image-classifier/README.md

 - **Categories:** `airplane`, `car`, `cat`, `dog`, `flower`, `fruit`, `motorbike`, `person`.
 - **Image Size:** All images are resized to `150x150` pixels.

+Which can be obtained from here : https://www.kaggle.com/datasets/prasunroy/natural-images

 ## Usage

 The project is divided into two main parts: training the models and running the GUI.